monstermac77/anxiety/README.md

   *  Dancing
   *  Sharing resources (food, money, sponges, etc.)
   *  Making jokes
-  *  Meet new people
+  *  Meeting new people
 * One's proclivity to confirm/double check:
-  * Morning alarms are set
+  * That morning alarms are set
   * That doors are locked
   * That medication has been taken
   * That items have not been left behind